 docker container run -v .:/root/Temp/ -it apw247/rmc_dev:zyp_ubuntu1204_rmc bash

 Depending on the docker setup, we may or may not need sudo prepended to the command above.
-Then everything else concerning the docker procedures pretty much applies here.
+The build_rmcprofile_lower.sh script can be used for the package building.